 If you decide to wait to enroll in a Medicare drug plan you may enroll later, during Medicare Part D's annual enrollment period, which runs each year from October 15 through December 7.
-But as a general rule, if you delay your enrollment in Medicare Part D, after first becoming eligible to enroll, you may have to pay a higher premium (a penalty).
+But as a general rule, if you delay your enrollment in a Medicare drug plan after first becoming eligible to enroll, you may have to pay a higher premium when you later enroll in a Medicare drug plan.

-If after your initial Medicare Part D enrollment period you go 63 continuous days or longer without "creditable" prescription drug coverage (that is, prescription drug coverage that's at least as good as Medicare's prescription drug coverage), your monthly Part D premium may go up by at least 1 percent of the premium you would have paid had you enrolled timely, for every month that you did not have creditable coverage.
+If after your initial Medicare Part D enrollment period you go 63 continuous days or longer without "creditable" prescription drug coverage (that is, prescription drug coverage that's at least as good as Medicare's prescription drug coverage), your monthly Part D premium may go up by at least 1% of the premium you would have paid had you enrolled timely, for every month that you did not have creditable coverage after your initial enrollment period.

-For example, if after your Medicare Part D initial enrollment period you go 19 months without coverage, your premium may be at least 19% higher than the premium you otherwise would have paid.
+For example, if you do not enroll in a Medicare drug plan during your Medicare Part D initial enrollment period, and you then go 19 months without "creditable" prescription drug coverage before enrolling in a Medicare drug plan, your Medicare drug plan premium may be at least 19 percent higher than the premium you otherwise would have paid.
 You may have to pay this higher premium for as long as you have Medicare prescription drug coverage.
-However, there are some important exceptions to the late enrollment penalty.